hlovdal/git-resolve-conflict-using-kdiff3/README.md

 ![KDiff3 screenshot, manual diff alignmet](doc/images/kdiff3_manual_diffalignment.png)

-Saving and quiting KDiff3, the script asks if you are satisfied with the result and want to add the file:
+Saving and quiting KDiff3, the script asks if you are satisfied with the result and want to add the file to the index:

 ![Running script screenshot](doc/images/run_script_002.png)